Looking for something different

 Many parents struggle to teach their own children, I understand that.
 It can also be hard if you have other children at home to tend to or need to work.
 It's not worth the struggle and the strain on the parent/child relationship.

 A short 3 hour day is perfect for some children, especially kindergartners.
-A 10:1 ratio makes sure each child has more than enough time to accomplish all the milestones they need.
-I will be adopting a homeschool curriculum and am moving toward The Good and Beautiful Curriculum
+A 6:1 ratio makes sure each child has more than enough time to accomplish all the milestones they need.
+I will be adopting a homeschool curriculum called The Good and Beautiful Curriculum

-I am currently looking at a tuition of $475 per month, per child, that comes out to a little less than $10 an hour.
-Parents would also need to purchase the language arts curriculum ($58) and math curriculum ($108) at their child's level.
+Tuition is $475 per month, per child, that comes out to a little less than $10 an hour.
+Parents would also need to pay a material fee for the curriculum less than $100.

 I already require hand washing upon arriving to my home and I will not allow children with a fever in last 24 hours to come to class.
 I will not require masks or social distancing as I feel it's almost impossible, not natural for children, and distracts from the learning process.
 Surfaces and bathrooms are cleaned daily if not more often.

-Please take this survey and I will add you to my interest list for email updates.
+Please take this survey and I will add you to my interest.

 Frequently Asked Questions